purpleidea/flabbergast/flabbergast-manual.md

       x : a + 1 # Yields 6
     }

-If there are multiple candidates, the closest one is the one chosen (i.e., the one which is found first traversing starting with the immediate container):
+If there are multiple candidates, the closest one is the one chosen (_i.e._, the one which is found first traversing starting with the immediate container):

     a : 5
     b : {